Hamilton (musical): Critical response

-Reviewing the Broadway production in The New York Times, Ben Brantley wrote, "I am loath to tell people to mortgage their houses and lease their children to acquire tickets to a hit Broadway show.
-But Hamilton, directed by Thomas Kail and starring Mr. Miranda, might just about be worth it...Washington, Jefferson, Madison—they're all here, making war and writing constitutions and debating points of economic structure.
+Reviewing the Broadway production in The New York Times, Ben Brantley wrote, "But Hamilton, directed by Thomas Kail and starring Mr. Miranda, might just about be worth it...Washington, Jefferson, Madison—they're all here, making war and writing constitutions and debating points of economic structure.
 So are Aaron Burr and the Marquis de Lafayette.
 They wear the clothes (by Paul Tazewell) you might expect them to wear in a traditional costume drama, and the big stage they inhabit has been done up (by David Korins) to suggest a period-appropriate tavern, where incendiary youth might gather to drink, brawl and plot revolution."

-Melanie McFarland of Salon.com wrote, "Enthralling [and] uplifting."
+Melanie McFarland of Salon.com wrote, "Enthralling [and] uplifting".

-In Time Out New York, David Cote wrote, "I love Hamilton.
-I love it like I love New York, or Broadway when it gets it right.
-And this is so right.
+In Time Out New York, David Cote wrote, "I love Hamilton...
 A sublime conjunction of radio-ready hip-hop (as well as R&B, Britpop and trad showstoppers), under-dramatized American history and Miranda's uniquely personal focus as a first-generation Puerto Rican and inexhaustible wordsmith, Hamilton hits multilevel culture buttons, hard. ...
 The work's human drama and novelistic density remain astonishing."
 Cote chose Hamilton as a Critics' Pick, and gave the production five out of five stars.

 In an issue of Journal of the Early Republic, Andrew Schocket wrote that while Hamilton makes bold choices to stray away from what he calls the "American Revolution Rebooted" genre, it remains "forged in the mold of this genre, and despite its casting and hip-hop delivery, is more representative of it than we might think".
 In the same issue, Marvin McAllister noted that the production's heavy hip-hop influence works so well because "Miranda elevates the form through this marriage with musical theater storytelling, and in the process, ennobles the culture and the creators."

 A review in The Economist summed up the response to Hamilton as "near-universal critical acclaim".
-Barack Obama joked that admiration for the musical is "the only thing Dick Cheney and I agree on."
+Barack Obama joked in 2016 that admiration for the musical is "the only thing Dick Cheney and I agree on".
 In 2019, writers for The Guardian ranked Hamilton the second-greatest theatrical work since 2000.

+Some feminist scholars have criticized Hamilton for its depiction of women.
+Theatre professor Stacy Wolf finds that female characters are assigned "limited and stereotypical roles" within a male-dominated story dominated by masculine perspectives and aesthetics.
+Musicologist Cheryl L. Keyes argues that the main character's three love interests — Eliza Hamilton, Angelica Schuyler, and Maria Reynolds — conform to a trifecta of female character tropes defined by the male gaze and found in hip hop music: the "good wife", the "gold digger", and the "whore".

 Honors and awards

-Original Off-Broadway productions
+Original off-Broadway productions

 ‡ Blankenbuehler received a Special Drama Desk Award for "his inspired and heart-stopping choreography in Hamilton, which is indisp [sic] to the musical's storytelling.
 His body of work is versatile, yet a dynamic and fluid style is consistently evident.
 When it's time to 'take his shot,' Blankenbuehler hits the bulls-eye."